 - Residential Real Estate: Housing values have remained relatively stable in the Boulder area and the homes held their value better than the national average through the recession.
-From third quarter 2011 to 2012, Boulder MSA home values increased an average of 1.9%.
+From 2nd quarter 2013 to 2nd quarter 2014, Boulder MSA home values increased an average of 9.6%.
 (Federal Housing Finance Agency House Price Index)

 - Retail Sales: Retail sales continue to be strong in the city.
-Year to date retail sales in October 2012 are an estimated 2.3% higher than the previous year.
+Retail sales tax collections increased 4.8% in 2013 and are up 10% year-over-year through July 2014.
 (City of Boulder)

 - Venture Capital Investment: A high concentration of advanced technology industries has helped fuel venture capital in firms located in Boulder.
-Through third quarter 2012, $116 million was invested in Boulder companies, representing 25% of VC investment in the state.
+In the first two quarters of 2014, firms located in the city of Boulder received $57 million in VC funding (22% of the total for Colorado companies) compared to $36 million in the first half of 2013 (19% of state total).
 (PricewaterhouseCooper/Venture Economics/NVCA MoneyTree™ Report)

 Download the following report for more detail.
-Boulder Market Profile (PDF 208KB)
+2014 Market Profile

 (Photos courtesy of National Oceanic and Atmospheric Administration, University of Colorado, Macerich)